-West Branch Area School District 2022-2023 Acceptable Use Policy
+West Branch Area School District 2023-2024 Acceptable Use Policy

-Please read the following Acceptable Use Policy carefully before signing the attached User Agreement (page 5).
+Please read the following Acceptable Use Policy carefully before signing the User Agreement in InfoSnap.
 No account will be created until the User Agreement has been signed and returned.

 New technologies are shifting the ways that information may be accessed, communicated, and transferred.
 Those changes may also alter instruction and student learning.
 West Branch Area School District offers students and staff members access to the electronic information highway and the Internet.